MicrosoftDocs/dynamics365smb-docs/financials/finance-collect-payments-with-sepa-direct-debit.md

  You can set up standard customer sales codes with the direct-debit payment method and mandate information.
 You can then use the **Create Standard Cust.
 Invoices** batch job to generate multiple sales invoices with the direct-debit information prefilled.
 This is can be done manually or automatically, according to the payment due date.

  When payments are successfully processed, as communicated by your bank, you can post the payment receipts either directly from the **Direct Debit Collect.
 Entries** window or by moving the payment lines to the journal where you post payment receipts, such as the **Cash Receipt Journal** window.
 Alternatively, depending on your cash management process, you can wait and just apply the payments as a part of bank reconciliation.
-For more information, see [How to: Match Bank Statement Lines with Bank Account Ledger Entries](../how-to-match-bank-statement-lines-with-bank-account-ledger-entries.md).

 > [!NOTE]
 >  To collect payments using SEPA Direct Debit, the currency on the sales invoice must be EURO.